ccortezia/voxsql/README.md

 ## Getting Started

-Below is an excerpt of a SQL module containing `voxsql`-compliant annotations:
+`voxsql` works on annotated SQL files.
+Annotations are provided as Javadoc-like comments, and only properly framed SQL segments are considered by the library when parsing files.
+Below is an example annotated SQL snippet ready for `voxsql` to process:

 ```sql
 /**